 on our website.
 This is an open page and may be freely viewed by anyone therefore

 those included must accept that the SNCL cannot be held responsible in any way whatsoever

 for the use of such information by third parties.
 You have the right to withhold

 consent for open publication of your details and these will be circulated confidentially

-only to those requiring such information i.e. current youth managers and coaches.
+only on a strictly need to know basis. i.e. current youth managers and coaches.

-2c.
-Details received via our contact us forms (1c) are not retained and included
+Details received via our contact us forms (1c) are not retained and included e-mail

 3. What are your rights?